-As Joseph Smith secretly introduced plural marriage among the Latter-day Saints in Nauvoo, Illinois in the 1840s, he simultaneously presented a theological foundation to explain and justify the practice.
-Doctrine and Covenants section 132, recorded on July 12, 1843, contains at least four reasons explaining why plurality could be introduced into the Church at that time.
-These reasons are discussed here.
+As Joseph Smith secretly introduced plural marriage among the Latter-day Saints in Nauvoo, Illinois, in the 1840s, he simultaneously presented a theological foundation to explain and justify the practice.
+Doctrine and Covenants section 132, recorded on July 12, 1843, contains at least four reasons explaining why plurality could be introduced into the church.

 Somewhat surprisingly, the primary focus of section 132 is not actually polygamy.
 The revelation encompasses a much larger view than simply describing how a man on earth might marry multiple wives.

-Instead, Joseph described eternal couples and eternal families in the celestial heaven — his zenith teaching.
-His expanding revelations and instructions spoke of how a worthy monogamous couple could gain exaltation and godhood if sealed by proper authority (vv.19–20).
-He detailed a newly restored priesthood authority that could reach beyond the veil of death to seal relationships together forever.
+Instead, Joseph described eternal couples and eternal families in the celestial heaven.
+His expanding revelations and instructions spoke of how a worthy monogamous couple could gain exaltation and godhood if sealed by proper authority.1 He also revealed a newly restored priesthood authority that could reach beyond the veil of death to seal relationships together forever.